 There are times when a touchdown space becomes necessary to bring each remote worker together.
 With an on-demand office, you can arrange for conference rooms and a boardroom when you need them to bring the entire company together for meetings.
 You can also arrange for hourly access to multiple locations by utilizing a network of meeting spaces.
 The best providers even have discount cards available, and bundled plans to provide even more value to heaver users.

 2) Using an Answering Service

-With a professional answering service you can receive messages, have your phone calls forwarded, and establish a professional image for your company.
+With a professional live answering service you can receive messages, have your phone calls forwarded, and establish a professional image for your company.
 By using an office business center or virtual office provider that offers this service, you get all of the professional services and conveniences often needed by small businesses – without paying for a full-time employee to take your calls or staff your front desk.